 CSP/Tobacco E-News Exclusive:

 R.J.
-Reynolds and Altria Client Services execs examine why public policy issues matter to you and your business
+Reynolds and Altria Client Services execs explain why your voice is important

 – By Kelly Cushman of Altria Client Services and Dave Riser of R.J.
 Reynolds

 You may tell yourself that you can’t make a difference in how tobacco issues are addressed in your area.

 However, as a local business, large or small, and a valued member of your community, you play an important role in job creation and overall economic development in your state and localities—and you vote.